 HUNTING IS NOT ALLOWED ON PROPERTIES OWNED BY THE NRT WITH THE EXCEPTION OF THE GREAT WOODS.

-Hunters must observe “discharge setback” as defined by state law which prohibits the discharge of any firearm or release of any arrow across or within 150 feet of a “hard-surfaced highway” or the possession of a loaded firearm, discharge of a firearm, or hunting on the land of another within 500 feet of any dwelling or building in use, except as authorized by the owner or occupant thereof.
-Apps are available to help hunters identify property lines.
+These maps represent the “discharge setback” as defined by state law which prohibits the discharge of any firearm or release of any arrow across or within 150 feet of a “hard-surfaced highway” or the possession of a loaded firearm, discharge of a firearm, or hunting on the land of another within 500 feet of any dwelling or building in use, except as authorized by the owner or occupant thereof.

-Follow all federal, state, and local laws while hunting on conservation land.
+Maps prepared by Mansfield GIS Department in conjunction with the Mansfield Conservation Commission, 2010.
+Click to enlarge.
+Follow all federal, state and local laws while hunting on conservation land.

 Massachusetts General Law Chapter 21, Section 17C protects landowners from liability for “personal injuries or property damage” when they permit the public to use their land for “recreational, conservation, scientific, educational, environmental, ecological, research, religious, or charitable purposes without imposing a charge or fee…” Landowners are protected by this statute unless they charge a fee for access to their land.